 3. PIM with Digital Asset Management (DAM) Functionality

-PIM manages product information, but that information doesn’t mean much without the visual context ecommerce experiences are built around.
-This means your PIM solution needs to store product information alongside digital assets, which make up the visual component of your product pages.
+PIM manages product information, but that information doesn’t mean much without the visual context that ecommerce experiences are built around.
+This means your PIM solution needs to store product information alongside digital assets, which comprise your product pages’ visual component.

-Your customers will feel empowered when you give them the information they need to make informed buying decisions.
+When you give your customers the information they need to make informed buying decisions, they will feel empowered.
 Rich digital assets, such as 360-degree pictures, unboxing and installation videos, and CAD drawings, transfer that power of information to your customers.

-Because you need to include these digital assets to achieve sales success anyway, optimizing them for search is the next logical step.
-With a PIM that includes a DAM you can attach metadata to digital assets.
+Because you need to include these digital assets to achieve sales success, optimizing them for search is the next logical step.
+You can attach metadata to digital assets with a PIM consisting of a DAM.
 Like product tags, you can write that metadata to include keywords your customers search online.

-(Read everything you need to know about how PIM with data governance functionality drives revenue for your ecommerce operation in the blog featured below.)
+(Read everything you need to know about how PIM with data governance functionality drives revenue for your e-commerce operation in the blog below.)

 4. PIM Supports Automatic Image Transformation

-These days a given page’s mobile compatibility impacts search results heavily.
-This is because, for many people, phones, tablets, and other mobile devices constitute their primary means of accessing the Internet.
+These days, a given page’s mobile compatibility heavily impacts search results.
+For many people, phones, tablets, and other mobile devices constitute their primary means of accessing the Internet.
 As such, search engines have begun to rank sites more highly if their content is optimized for mobile.

-To be optimized for mobile, your product pages need to display content dynamically regardless of what kind of device a potential customer is using to search for and experience your site.
-As you might imagine, text transforms more easily for the mobile experience than do images and videos.
+Your product pages need to display content dynamically to be optimized for mobile, regardless of what device a potential customer is using to search for and experience your site.
+As you might imagine, text transforms more easily for the mobile experience than images and videos.

-Ultimately, what this means is you need to be sure that your product pages can display with the smaller images necessary for product pages to display correctly on phones and even watches.
-At the same time, different retail and ecommerce websites require resized images to populate according to their specific requirements.
+Ultimately, this means you need to be sure that your product pages can display the smaller images necessary for product pages to display correctly on phones and even watches.
+At the same time, different retail and e-commerce websites require resized images to populate according to their specific requirements.

-PIM, with DAM functionality, automatically resizes images and video both for smaller mobile screens, and to conform to channel-specific requirements like aspect ratio and resolution.
-This way, no matter where potential customers find your product pages, your images and text tell the story of your brand you know is most likely to drive conversions.
+PIM, with DAM functionality, automatically resizes images and videos for smaller mobile screens and to conform to channel-specific requirements like aspect ratio and resolution.
+This way, no matter where potential customers find your product pages, your images and text tell the story of your brand that you know is most likely to drive conversions.

-Remember, while a search engine can’t distinguish a compelling product page from one that’s not driving conversions, they can see what potential customers are doing.
-If visitors are finding your product pages, but leaving them quickly without buying, search engines will assume the page did not provide the person searching it with what they wanted.
-Over time, pages like this will begin to rank lower, hurting your overall SEO profile.
+Remember, while a search engine can’t distinguish a compelling product page from one that does not drive conversions, it can see what potential customers are doing.
+If visitors find your product pages but leave them quickly without buying, search engines will assume the page did not provide the person searching it with what they wanted.
+Over time, pages like this will rank lower, hurting your overall SEO profile.

 sales-rep-feedback